Charitable Gift Annuities

 No, due to the immediate tax benefits that donors receive, charitable gift annuities are irrevocable and cannot be refunded.

-Please call Paula Tomsky or Lila Russell in the Society’s Special Gifts Office, toll-free, at 888-996-1212.
+Please call Paula Tomsky in the Society’s Special Gifts Office, toll-free, at 888-996-1212.
 We will be pleased to provide you with additional information, including a personalized gift annuity proposal for you to consider and discuss with your financial advisor.

 Give from your IRA and Receive a Lifetime of Payments